 Notice that near peaks of employment cycles the employment data deviates from the 12-month average but tends to reconnect as reality emerges.
+(Also, note the pickup in employment due to the slate of "natural disasters" in late 2017 which are now fading as reconstruction completes)

 Sometimes, "simpler" gives us a better understanding of the data.
 Importantly, there is one aspect to all the charts above which remains constant.
-No matter how you choose to look at the data, peaks in employment growth occur prior to economic contractions rather than an acceleration of growth.•But there is more to this story.
+No matter how you choose to look at the data, peaks in employment growth occur prior to economic contractions rather than an acceleration of growth.
+However, there is more to this story.